 Teleport's RBAC system allows more fine-grained control over which sessions are recorded.
 By default, desktop session recording is enabled.
 To disable desktop session recording for a particular user, add the following role option to all of the user's roles:

 kind: role version: v4 metadata: name: no_desktop_recording spec: options: record_session: desktop: false

 Because recording can be important for auditing and compliance concerns, the presence of a single role with recording enabled will result in the session being recorded.
 In other words, all of the roles applied to a user must explicitly disable recording to prevent the session from being recorded.

 for all possible settings in the

-Recorded sessions can be viewed in the Session Recordings page.
+Recorded sessions can be viewed in the Session Recordings page under the Activity section in the Management area.
 Desktop recordings show a desktop icon in the first column to distinguish them from SSH recordings.